-Chris was a faculty member at Augsburg College in the Education Department teaching and advising future teachers.
+Chris was a faculty member for many years at Augsburg University in the Education Department teaching and advising future teachers.
 Along with teaching a variety of education courses he also supervised over 100 Student Teachers, advised more than 400 undergraduate and graduate students, and led a variety of experiential learning programs including the education departments field experience program.
 He also developed and managed the Charter School Authorizer program.
 He was the first authorizer representative on the Minnesota Association of Charter Schools board.
-Throughout his career he has worked with students from a wide variety of diverse backgrounds including immigrant and refugee students.
+Throughout his career he has worked with students from a wide aray of diverse backgrounds including immigrant and refugee students.

 He has a love for the outdoors and spends time camping, canoeing, hiking, and exploring with his family.
 He has traveled extensively, both nationally and internationally, and enjoys getting lost in unfamiliar places.
 This has served him well most of the time.
 He also enjoys listening to and exploring a wide variety of music with an emphasis on Americana and folk.
 This is perhaps due to his long love of Bob Dylan's music.
 He is also frequently seen with a camera around his neck.